 If you’re close to Boise, the Boise Stage Stop is the place to fill the tank, eat and find intriguing souvenirs.
-Bob French, owner, recently replaced his 20+ year old display along Interstate 84 with a Daktronics sign as well as added a display to the Stage Stop to advertise while people fuel up.
+Bob French, owner, recently replaced his 20+ year old display along Interstate 84 with a Daktronics sign, sold and installed by Lytle Signs, as well as added a display to the Stage Stop to advertise while people fuel up.
 Bob explained, “People are traveling 80mph with a 1,200-foot exit, so we need to have a large sign up to catch attention quickly.
 We only have 14 or 15 seconds to convince them to exit.”

 French did his homework figuring out what it takes to sway drivers to put on the blinker.
 “We have a 42 by 10-foot display along the road that changes every 2-3 seconds, so we can get 4-5 messages on before they run out of time.
 When they gas up, they might see as many as 30 messages since they are 10-15 seconds apart.
 Color and motion draw people in.”